Is your daily caffeine hit ruining your sleep?

 "This is because caffeine blocks adenosine activity (which promotes sleep), in turn increasing central nervous system activity and promoting wakefulness."

-After consumption, levels of caffeine in your bloodstream peak within 30–70 minutes, according to the Sleep Health Foundation.
-The bounce it gives you can last from 3 to 7 hours and the caffeine can take up to 24 hours to fully leave your body.
+After consumption, levels of caffeine in your bloodstream peak within 30 to 70 minutes, but the bounce it gives you can last from three to seven hours.
+Plus, the caffeine can take up to 24 hours to fully leave your body.

-Because of this, the Sleep Health Foundation recommends that it may be wise to avoid that last cup of coffee or tea, or other caffeinated foods and drinks at least 3–7 hours before bedtime – or even stop at lunchtime if you’re having sleeping problems.
-This gives your body more time to process it, and may help you catch more zzzs, wake up feeling more refreshed and be less dependent on caffeine.
+Because of this, the Sleep Health Foundation recommends that it may be wise to avoid that last cup of coffee or tea, or other caffeinated foods and drinks, at least three to seven hours before bedtime – or even stop at lunchtime if you’re having sleeping problems.
+This gives your body more time to process it, which may help you get more shut eye.
+Then you have a better chance of waking up feeling more refreshed and be less dependent on caffeine.

 Counting your caffeine load

-If you’re a caffeine lover and having trouble sleeping, you might want to become more aware of the caffeine content you consume daily.
+If you’re a caffeine lover and have trouble sleeping, you might want to become more aware of the caffeine content you consume daily.

 Caffeine is found in: